Haplophryne

 Haplophryne mollis, the ghostly seadevil or soft leftvent angler, is a species of anglerfish in the family Linophrynidae and is the only species in the genus Haplophryne.
-It is found in the bathypelagic and mesopelagic zones of tropical and subtropical parts of the world's oceans at depths down to about 2250 m.
+It is found in the bathypelagic and mesopelagic zones of tropical and subtropical parts of Earth's oceans at depths down to about 2250 m.

+Taxonomy

+Haplophryne was first proposed as a monospecific genus in 1912 by the English ichthyologist Charles Tate Regan with Aceratias mollis as its only species and its type species by monotypy.
+A. mollis was first formally described in 1902 by the German zoologist August Brauer with its type locality given as the central Indian Ocean from a depth of 2200 m, collected on the Valdivia Expedition.
+The 5th edition of Fishes of the World classifies Haplophryne in the family Linophrynidae, within the suborder Ceratioidei, the deep sea anglerfishes, of the anglerfish order Lophiiformes.

+Etymology

+Haplophryne is a combination of haplo and phryne.
+Haplo means "single"; Regan did not explain what this alluded to, but it may be to the holotype of A. mollis, a male which was "without nasal papillae".
+Phryne, which means "toad", is commonly used in the names of anglerfish genera.
+Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
+The specific name, mollis, means "soft", an allusion to the thick, soft and unpigmented skin of the holotype.

 Description

 Adult female Haplophryne mollis are much larger than adult males, with a maximum length of 16 cm, but 8 cm is a more common length.
-As in other angler fish, the front dorsal fin is replaced by a lure (illicium or esca) that protrudes forward and over the mouth to attract prey, but in this species this just consists of a flap of skin and there is no "fishing rod".
+The front dorsal fin is replaced by a lure (illicium or esca), consisting of a flap of skin that protrudes forward and over the mouth to attract prey.
 The fish has spine-like ornamentation above the eyes and at the corners of the jaws.
-The head is large and angular, with a very wide mouth armed with numerous small teeth in both jaws.
+Its head is large and angular, with a wide mouth armed with numerous small teeth in both jaws.
 The dorsal fin, which has no spines but consists of three soft rays, is set far back on the body; the anal fin also has three soft rays and the tail is rounded.

-Unlike most other deepsea anglerfish, H. mollis lacks pigmentation, and both sexes appear pallid and translucent, with the musculature and portions of the skeleton clearly showing through the skin.
-Free-living males only grow to about 2 cm, and differ from the adult and juvenile females by the noticeable lack of a short, bubble-like esca and having comparatively small fins.
+Unlike most other deepsea anglerfish, H. mollis lacks pigmentation, and both sexes appear pallid and translucent, with the musculature and portions of the skeleton being visible.
+Free-living males only grow to about 2 cm, and differ from the adult and juvenile females by having a short, bubble-like esca and small fins.
 Juvenile females lack the spinous ornamentation on the head.